MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboards-design-tips.md

 Read about [creating a tile with just a number](visuals/power-bi-visualization-card.md).

 ## Put the most important information in the upper corner
 Most people read from top to bottom.
-So, put the highest level of detail at the top and show more detail as you move in the direction the audience uses for reading (left-to-right, right-to-left).
+So, put the highest level of data at the top and show more detail as you move in the direction the audience uses for reading (left-to-right, right-to-left).

 ## Use the right visualization for the data and format it for easy reading
 Avoid visualization variety for the sake of variety.
 Visualizations should paint a picture and be easy to "read" and interpret.
 For some data and visualizations, a simple graphic visualization is enough.
 But other data may call for a more-complex visualization - be sure to make use of titles and labels and other customization to help the reader.